binary-warriors/ML-GO/README.md

 # ML-GO
-A application to simply life of a data scientist.
+An application to simply the life of a data scientist.